calummoore/blog-product/content/products/yabble/index.md

 ### Day 9
 Wednesday 8 Dec 2020

 Today, I got stuck back into the video problem from [Day 3](#day-3) and [Day 4](#day-4).
-I was starting to feel like maybe WebRTC recording wasn't the right technology choice for Yabble, and instead I should go for recording in the browser and uploading chunks manually using HTTPS:
+I was starting to feel like maybe WebRTC recording wasn't the right technology choice for Yabble, and instead I should go for recording in the browser and uploading chunks manually using HTTPS.
+The reasoning behind this is as follows:

  1. It takes a while for the WebRTC connection to load  - and you can't start recording until the session is up and running.
 There is not much you can do to improve this, it takes multiple steps to setup the direct connection.